 The ten surprising ‘healthy’ mistakes we are probably all making....

 Believe it or not, its hard to be healthy these days.
 Our fast paced lifestyles, pressure to be superhuman, plus the fact that every corporation out there is jumping on the ‘health and wellness’ trend often with products that do the very reverse.
-None of us are perfect, but awareness is key - so here are some of the common pitfalls that we all can and probably have fallen into that really matter for a healthy conception and small person:
+None of us are perfect, but awareness is key - in this article, we look at some of the common pitfalls that we all can and probably have fallen into.
+These are all things the modern research suggest really matter for a healthy conception and development of a small person.
+Most crucially we also discuss how to make smarter and healthier choices based on the research here:

 Being a superhuman: We all want to be an amazing partner, parent, business person but it’s really, really hard.
 Despite this, society seems to expect us to do it all.
 The trouble is that our kids are now paying the price.
 Without realising we are often transferring our understandably high levels of stress to our kids.
 Unfortunately anxiety now seems to be growing in very young children.
-Click here for a surprisingly easy way you can try and stop this transmission mechanism.
+Click here for a surprisingly easy way you can try and stop this transmission mechanism and take matters into your own hands in a positive manner.

-Not prioritising sleep: Often in the early days of a little one we dont get a lot, however, the good news is that seems to settle down after some time.
+Not prioritising sleep: Often in the early days of a little one we dont get a lot (!) however, the good news is that seems to settle down after some time.
 The trouble is that research has clearly shown that too little sleep for too long a time period messes with our hormones, not good for conceiving and growing a healthy small person and can cause chronic inflammation.
 Chronic inflammation has been linked to many things but specifically to the development of a whole range of issues from autoimmune to neurological in children.
 For some reason the modern world seems to wear lack of sleep as a badge of honour.
 It’s not.
 Your body needs it so make it the priority it deserves to be.
 Your hormones/body and baby will thank you for it.
+Getting our children into a good sleep routine is usually a priority for most parents but click here to find out how modern life is making this more challenging and most importantly why it matters for long term health.
+For boys it is arguably even more important as research has shown evidence of a direct impact on sperm as a result of lack of sleep.
+Click here for more.

 Medications: always a touchy subject.
 Of course no one wants to feel unwell, but similarly these days there are lots of pills that promise easy fixes that simply paper over the cracks and dont actually correct what could well be an underlying imbalance of some sorts.
 We all of course want a quick fix and to feel better and many medications have transformed people’s lives so this is not to do them down when they are required.
-The only point is that often it is a good idea to ask why there is a problem and is there anything that can be done to tackle the root cause?
+The only point is that often it is a good idea if there is a problem to ask why, and if there anything that can be done to tackle the root cause.
 When it comes to children however it is even more precarious as often a very young system isnt cut out to process chemicals in the way an adult can.
-The main culprit is Paracetamol for kids.
+The main culprit is Paracetamol/Acetaminophen for kids.
 Found in Calpol and Children’s Tylenol.
 Click here for much more and please read.
-Of course if your child is in pain they may need a painkiller - go for something like Ibuprofen instead but use sparingly when you can.
+Of course if your child is in pain they may need a painkiller - go for something like Ibuprofen (if your child is over three months old) instead but use sparingly whenever you can.
+It is not (like most medications) entirely consequence free.

 Carb and fat dodging: Nowadays most people are aware that fat isnt the evil it was perceived to be in the 80s and 90’s - that mantle has really been picked up by carbs.
 They are generally speaking now dodged like the plague.
 However, firstly: not all carbs are created equally.
 Secondly: no carbs is a recipe for hormonal trouble - particularly with our old friend Cortisol.
 Not what you want if you are trying to get pregnant.
 If you are pregnant cutting out major food groups is obviously a major no-no however it’s all about quality.
 Low Glycemic Index (ie. how quickly it breaks down in to sugar in to our blood stream) and whole grains avoiding anything processed is the key.